 In 2009, the Orchard School District in San Jose, California wanted to decrease its energy costs, increase the amount of money it dedicated to fund education, and reduce its carbon footprint.
-General Contractor Blach Construction Company, working with Cupertino Electric's Energy Alternatives Division made the district’s vision a reality.
+General Contractor Blach Construction Company, working with Cupertino Electric's Renewables Division made the district’s vision a reality.

 Orchard School District took advantage of government incentives aimed at promoting sustainable technologies to help finance the 279 kilowatt (kW) photovoltaic system installed by Cupertino Electric.
 The “grid-tied” system allows the district to sell any excess power generated by the system back to utility company PG&E.